Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Introduction

-Our main intuition is that CDP limits the information learned about a specific participant, while LDP does so for records in a participant's dataset; in both cases, the impact of poisonous data should be reduced, while simultaneously providing strong protection against inference attacks.
-Similar observations have been recently explored in~\cite{jagielski2020auditing,ma2019data} for deep neural networks, although never in the context of FL.
+\ndss{Consequently, our work sets out to tackle the following research question: can we deploy defenses to mitigate {\em both} backdoor {\em and} inference attacks?
+If so, how and with what utility trade-offs?
+We investigate whether Differential Privacy, both in its CDP and LDP instantiations, can be used for this purpose, considering different scenarios of how they can be applied and providing an extensive measurement study of their real-world effectiveness.} Our main intuition is that CDP limits the information exposed about a specific participant, while LDP does so for records in a participant's dataset; in both cases, the impact of poisonous data should be reduced while simultaneously protecting against inference attacks.

-\descr{Technical Roadmap.} We introduce an analytical framework to measure the effectiveness of LDP and CDP in protecting FL.
-More specifically, we aim to understand which mechanism is suitable to protect federated models from both backdoor and inference attacks, while maintaining acceptable utility.
-In the process, we need to address a few challenges.
-For instance, we do not know how to compare the protection they yield, as they are not meant to guarantee robustness, and even for privacy, their definitions capture slightly different notions.
+\descr{Technical Roadmap.} We introduce an analytical approach to understand the effectiveness of LDP and CDP to protect federated models from both backdoor and inference attacks while maintaining good utility.
+This entails addressing a few challenges.
+First, we do not know how to compare the protection they yield, as they are not meant to guarantee robustness, and even for privacy, their definitions capture slightly different notions.
 Moreover, there is no straightforward analytical way to determine the effect of LDP/CDP on utility.

-Overall, our work unfolds along with two main tasks: \begin{enumerate} \item Assessing whether/how we can use DP to mitigate backdoor attacks in FL; \item Building an experimental framework geared to test the real-world effectiveness of defenses against backdoor and inference attacks in FL.\reduce \end{enumerate} For the former, we run experiments on three datasets: EMNIST (handwritten digits), CIFAR10 (different classes of images), and Reddit comments.
-We consider two different FL settings with varying numbers of participants and attackers.
-We experiment with white-box\footnote{White-box refers to the attacker having complete knowledge of the system's parameters, except for the participants' datasets.} membership inference attacks~\cite{nasr2019comprehensive} on the CIFAR100 dataset (different classes of images) and Purchase100 (records of purchases).
-We consider both active and passive attacks, run from both server and participant side.
-Finally, we run property inference attacks~\cite{melis2019exploiting} for a gender classification task on the LFW faces dataset; the attack consists in inferring uncorrelated properties, such as race, from a target client.
+We run experiments on three datasets for backdoor attacks: EMNIST (handwritten digits), CIFAR10 (different classes of images), Reddit comments, and \ndss{Sentiment140 (tweets)}.
+We consider two FL settings with varying numbers of participants/attackers.
+Further, we experiment with white-box\footnote{White-box refers to the attacker having complete knowledge of the system's parameters, except for the participants' datasets.} membership inference attacks~\cite{nasr2019comprehensive} on the CIFAR100 dataset (different classes of images), Purchase100 (records of purchases), and \ndss{Texas100 (records of hospital discharges).} We consider both active and passive attacks, run from both server and participant sides.
+Finally, we run property inference attacks~\cite{melis2019exploiting} for a gender classification task on the LFW dataset.